Best cheap smartwatch in 2025: Expert tested and reviewed

 Reasons to avoid

-The second-generation Apple Watch SE (2022) is the best cheap Apple Watch, offering a ton of functionality in an attractive, well-built package for the price.
+The second-generation Apple Watch SE (2022) is the best cheap smartwatch you can buy in 2024, offering a ton of functionality in an attractive, well-built package for the price.
 You get a large and immersive display, international emergency calling, fall detection, noise monitoring and optional LTE support to go phone-free.

-It may be Apple's entry-level model but it still boasts 18 hours of battery life, excellent health and fitness tracking features — especially if you upgrade to the latest watchOS 11, which is now in public beta — and more third-party apps than you can shake a stick at.
+It may be Apple's entry-level model but it still has excellent health and fitness tracking features — especially if you upgrade to the latest watchOS 11 — and more third-party apps than you can shake a stick at.
+Battery life is rated at just 18 hours but you can push that to closer to 24 hours in low-power mode.

 Specifications